carpentries/instructor-training-bonus-modules/episodes/01-online-workshops-module-1.md

 - "Hosting features in Zoom are most useful when operated by someone who is not also trying to teach."
 - "Communications avenues should be planned and taught for an online workshop to function smoothy."
 ---
+> > ## Workshop Roles
+> This workshop in intended to be taught by two people.
+The Discussion Lead should be a Carpentries Instructor Trainer and the Zoom Lead may be a Trainer or Instructor.
+>
+> Discussion Lead: Introduces the workshop, facilitates icebreakers and discussions of all activities except Activity 0 (using Host powers in Zoom).
+>
+> Zoom Lead: Assumes (& transfers) "host" role in Zoom, manages breakouts & waiting room, monitors chat, mutes noise, keeps time.
+Facilitates Activity 0.
+>
+{: .challenge}

 > ## Workshop Welcome Template
 > The introductory procedures for this workshop should present an ideal model to attendees.
 This means paying attention to *all* the details, even though some
 > may feel less necessary for a short and small event of this kind.
 Later activities can then reference practices displayed here.